davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

             grade of all students'.
 But no need to do this, because requirement: <br/>
             Tip: the chart remains the same on the X and Y axes, only gets "less" data, namely the data of 1 student.

         3.  connect data to barchart in brush and zoom container.
+If you click on a student on student pages, then the data of this one student is shown in a brush-and-zoom container.

             (the remaining features will be implemented in 'branch_06_student_pages_with_slice_and_dice_and_bonus_requirements' )